 A Season of Suffering, by John H. Timmerman

-By Kit Schindell.
+Reviewed by Kit Schindell.
 The book is sub-titled “One Family’s Journey through Depression”, discussing what a congregation can do to help and what an individual can offer, with sane, gentle and helpful advice about visiting someone in a “psych” ward. … Read more

 Closing the Back Door of the Church